MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

     :::image type="content" source="media/enable-periodic-system-updates/view-recommendations.png" alt-text="Screenshot that shows where the view recommendation for all resources button is located." lightbox="media/enable-periodic-system-updates/view-recommendations.png":::

-1. Select all the machines you want to enable system updates and patches on.
+1. Select all relevant machines.

 1. Select **Fix**.